Omisore76/Password_Generator/README.md

 ```
 	python3 Password_Generator.py
 ```
-- Enter the number of password(s) needed, as well as the desired length of your password
+- Enter the number of password(s) needed, as well as the desired length of your password when prompted

 - Finally, deactivate the virtual environment once done
 ```